zididadaday/fw13-amd300-fedora-secureboot/README.md

 openssl pkcs12 -export -out key.p12 -inkey key.pem -in cert.der
 certutil -A -i cert.der -n "$name" -d /etc/pki/pesign/ -t "Pu,Pu,Pu" pk12util -i key.p12 -d /etc/pki/pesign

 ```

-### Compiling kernel to enable secureboot
+### Compiling kernel to enable hibernation with secureboot

 `sed -i "s/%define buildid \.$name/%define buildid .$name\n%define pe_signing_cert $name/g" kernel.spec`

-### Installation of Fedora

-No special installation steps required.
-However, if you wish to use Timeshift you need to make sure your homedir are setup correctly.
-You can follow this guide:
+### Installing the compiled kernel, update grub to allow hibernation

+You can reboot, you will find your laptop is prompting you to enter the passphrase to unlock your encrypted disk.
+A change to your system was detected (kernel change), so you cannot automatically decrypt the disk.
+You need to follow the steps to wipe and re-enroll a new key.

+`sudo systemd-cryptenroll --wipe-slot tpm2 --tpm2-device auto --tpm2-pcrs "1+3+5+7+11+12+14" /dev/nvme0n1p3`
+`dracut -fv --regenerate-all`

+Reboot to verify it worked.

 ### Compiling a new kernel version (upgrade)